urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       Returns a Path object representing the absolute path of this path resolve()
-      Resolve the given path against this path, for example if path represents “c/drive/files”, then invoking this method with the path string “file1” will result in the Path “c/drive/files/file1”
+      Resolve the given path against this path, for example if this path represents “c/drive/files”, then invoking this method with the string “file1” will result in the Path “c/drive/files/file1”

 java.nio.Files class
   Consists exclusively of static methods that operate on files, directories, or other types of files